Why Do Neural Response Generation Models Prefer Universal Replies?: Abstract

 \section{Abstract}

-Recent advances in sequence-to-sequence learning reveal a purely data-driven approach to the response generation task.
-Despite its diverse applications, existing neural models are prone to producing short and generic replies, making it infeasible to tackle open-domain challenges.
-In this research, we analyze this critical issue in light of model’s optimization goal and the specific characteristics of the human-to-human dialog corpus.
-By decomposing the black box into parts, a detailed analysis of the probability limit was conducted to reveal the reason behind these universal replies.
-Based on these analyses, we propose a max-margin ranking regularization term to avoid the models leaning to these replies.
-Finally, empirical experiments on case studies and benchmarks with several metrics validate this approach.
+Recent advances in neural Sequence-to-Sequence (Seq2Seq) models reveal a purely data-driven approach to the response generation task.
+Despite its diverse variants and applications, the existing Seq2Seq models are prone to producing short and generic replies, which blocks such neural network architectures from being utilized in practical open-domain response generation tasks.
+In this research, we analyze this critical issue from the perspective of the optimization goal of models and the specific characteristics of human-to-human conversational corpora.
+Our analysis is conducted by decomposing the goal of Neural Response Generation (NRG) into the optimizations of word selection and ordering.
+It can be derived from the decomposing that Seq2Seq based NRG models naturally tend to select common words to compose responses, and ignore the semantic of queries in the word ordering stage.
+On the basis of the analysis, we propose a max-marginal ranking regularization term to avoid Seq2Seq models from producing the generic and uninformative responses.
+The empirical experiments on benchmarks with several metrics have validated our analysis and proposed methodology.